Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 Before this, in the 1980's several Japanese ships were fitted with rigid sails with the aim of reducing fuel consumption, driven largely by the oil crisis in the 1970's which resulted in oil shortages and the price of oil soaring.
 When the crisis passed and oil prices fell again, the viability of rigid sails in terms of cost was undermined.

 SUSTAINABLE CONTAINER SHIPS - This is a conceptual design for a container transport for 6 standard units.
 The concept may be doubled and quadrupled without too much trouble and up-scaled by a factor of 8 to carry 960 standard containers.
 See our top ten list.
 That is does not match the carrying capacity of the heavy bunker fueled giants, but it is a formula for eventual 100% zero carbon transportation that is theoretically workable and deliverable to help line operators meet the IMO's targets.
+Using hydrogen, vessels like this may have ranges of 3,500nm on pressurised gas and virtually unlimited range on liquid hydrogen, once the infrastructure is in place in support of such sustainable clean air objectives.

 Instead of folding sails, this system uses solar arrays that track the sun independently of the wind.
 By using rotary sails/turbines, the harvesting area can be significantly increased over the SolarSailor system.
 We believe that such a concept could eventually replace bunker fuels and eliminate the need for liquid fuels that may be potentially hazardous, the most dangerous of which is liquid hydrogen.
 LNG offers some respite until 2030.
 A system based on the components shown here might be tacked onto existing ships to assist propulsion and lower fuel consumption - as an interim measure during the transition to sustainable shipping.